Spike Island, County Cork: Early history

-The principal evidence for a monastic foundation on Spike Island comes from Archdall's Moanasticon Hibernicum, which states that Saint Mochuada founded a monastery there in the 7th century.
-While this may be correct, another passage from the "Life of St Mochuada" implies that Mochuada was associated with a place called "Rahen" (rather than Spike).
-A grant to Saint Thomas's Abbey in Dublin in 1178 of the Church of Saint Rusien on Spike Island may lend credence to a monastic settlement - as the name and date both indicate a Celtic foundation.
-The ruins of a church are reported to exist on Spike Island in 1774.
+The principal evidence for a monastic foundation on Spike Island comes from Archdall's Monasticon Hibernicum, which states that Saint Mochuda founded a monastery there in the 7th century.
+A grant to Saint Thomas's Abbey in Dublin in 1178 of the Church of Saint Rusien on Spike Island may lend credence to a monastic settlement, as the name and date both indicate a Celtic foundation.
+The ruins of a church were reported to exist on Spike Island in 1774.

 Ownership

 The grant to St Thomas's abbey in 1178 coincides with the surrender of lands, including Spike Island, by Diarmid McCarthy King of Desmond to the Normans.
 In 1182, one Raymond Mangunel was granted or "enfeoffed" Spike Island.
 There are no further recorded changes in ownership until 1427.
 In this year, records suggest that William, son of John Reych, granted to John Pyke, amongst other lands and premises, the lands of Innyspyge, in the Comte Cork.
 In 1490, Thomas Pyke granted to Maurice Ronan of Kinsale, his holdings in Spike Island.
-In the seventeenth century, the island was in the possession of the Roche and Galwey families - until the rebellion of 1641 when these families forfeited possession of the island.
+In the 17th century, the island was in the possession of the Roche and Galwey families until the rebellion of 1641, when these families forfeited possession of the island.
 Although this forfeiture was reversed on the accession of King Charles II of England in 1660, they did not regain possession.

-In 1698, the island was in the possession of Arnold Joost van Keppel 1st Earl of Albemarle who had accompanied William of Orange to England in 1688.
+In 1698, the island was in the possession of Arnold Joost van Keppel, 1st Earl of Albemarle, who had accompanied William of Orange to England in 1688.
 In 1698, he conveyed the island to William Smith of Ballymore on the Great Island.
 In the 1770s, the island was in the hands of Nicholas Fitton.
-It would seem that the government leased part of the island for fortifications in the 1770s while the owner remained in residence - the house only being demolished during the construction of the present fort.
+It would seem that the government leased part of the island for fortifications in the 1770s while the owner remained in residence, the house only being demolished during the construction of the present fort.
 Eventually, the entire island was rented.

 Military use and fortification

 It was possibly used by smugglers for a time, and a map of circa 1600 clearly shows some form of fortified tower on the island similar to a depiction of Belvelly Castle on the Great Island also shown.
-The island's location at the entrance to Cork Harbour meant that the island held strategic importance - and it was a significant site in the French intervention following the Glorious Revolution (1689).
+The island's location at the entrance to Cork Harbour meant that the island held strategic importance.
+It was a significant site in the French intervention following the Glorious Revolution (1689).